 With so many break-ins occurring daily, now is an excellent time to think about home security layering.
 This cost-effective strategy involves creating multiple layers of various types of protection.
 Each obstacle makes a burglary more difficult, slowing down the thief as he reaches each layer.
-Not only is this time-consuming, it is exhausting.
+Not only is this time-consuming, but it is also exhausting.
 Thieves are more likely to go elsewhere.

-Make your front door a tough layer to break through.
+Make your front door a tough layer to breakthrough.
 Install a combination of standard and deadbolt locks.
 A latch or security bar will also boost home security layering.
 If someone invades your home while you're inside, interior door locks and latches may prove helpful.
 Some doors have a detachable "chain latch" that attaches to the wall.
 It's safer to look at visitors through a peephole before opening the door.
 A criminal can break this chain with adequate force.
 However, it may be your only protection if a thief picks the lock.

 A "mud room" with a second locked door provides another layer of protection.
 The same goes for a storm door with a lock or latch.
 Burglars don't want to spend extra time breaking in; they're more likely to get caught.

 Sturdy doors and locks won't help much if first-floor windows are easy to infiltrate.
 Locks, shutters, multiple panes and bars make them a more formidable layer.
 Consider using thick curtains to prevent criminals from seeing valuables in your home.